-Turning the air flow control knob to windshield position turns on the defrosterlinked air conditioning.
+Turning the air flow selector knob to the windshield position turns on the defrosterlinked air conditioning.
 This is to clear up the front view more quickly.

-When the "A/C" button is not pressed in, turning the air flow control knob to another position turns off the air conditioning.
+When the "A/C" button is not pressed in, turning the air flow selector knob to another position turns off the air conditioning.

-On humid days, do not blow cold air on the windshield-the difference between the outside and inside temperatures could make the fogging worse.
+^o On humid days, do not blow cold air on the windshield-the difference between the outside and inside temperatures could make the fogging worse.